-The UK government wants a strike price of around £65 to £70 per MWh, although other commentators have said £80/MWh.
+The UK government had wanted a strike price of around £65 to £70 per MWh, although other commentators have said £80/MWh was more realistic.
 (In 2008 EDF talked about a price of £45/MWh).
-EDF now wants between £95 and £100/MWh.
 (See NuClear News No.49) That compares with the current market price for electricity of just £55-£60/MWh.

-Caroline Lucas MP told the House of Commons during a debate about the Energy Bill that a Government which was serious about tackling fuel poverty and high electricity bills would not sign up to a 35 or 40-year contract which involved paying around twice the current market price for electricity.
-Yet that is precisely what the complex mechanisms for providing financial support for nuclear in the Energy Bill do.
+Caroline Lucas MP told the House of Commons during a debate about the Energy Bill that a Government which was serious about tackling fuel poverty and high electricity bills would not sign up to a 35 year contract which involved paying around twice the current market price for electricity.
+Yet that is precisely what the Government has done.
 Lucas put forward amendments to the Bill which sought to simply return us to the coalition agreement position that new nuclear should receive no public subsidy.
 She said many people are hugely disappointed that Ministers have ditched this commitment so shamelessly.
 Essentially, we are writing a blank cheque for an expensive, inflexible old technology that we cannot afford and simply do not need.
 Former Labour MP, Alan Simpson points out that:

 “Millions more will face rising fuel bills for energy set to become less and less affordable, while better choices slide off the table.
 This is not a programme, it’s a road crash.
 The only sources of energy with genuinely falling cost curves are all being sidelined.”